How to supervise and lock down protection on an iPhone or iPad (Windows)

 Enter the password of your child's iCloud account, then tap the Turn Off option at the upper-right corner.

 Find My [iPhone/iPad] should now be turned off.
+You can now go to the device's Home Screen.

 Back on the Safe Surfer dashboard, click the Download for Windows button.